personium/legacy-api-references/api/en/302_Box_Installation.md

     * Therefore, when referring to log details, refer to using the log file acquisition API.
     * In order to use the log file acquisition API, the authority of "log-read" is necessary.
     * Because event logs other than Box installation also mix, it is necessary to filter by the "RequestKey" field value.
-    * The "action" field value obtains the "Requestkey" field value of "MKCOL" and filters it.
+    * The "Type" field value obtains the "Requestkey" field value of "boxinstall" and filters it.

 #### Other restrictions